chaoss/community/community-handbook/community-report.md

 ## Requesting a Community Report

 Anyone can fill out a form on the CHAOSS.community website.
-The form submits to a Linux Foundation system.
+The form submits to a Linux Foundation system and the form is forwarded to essential CHAOSS community members for processing.

 ## Generating a Community Report